flschr/mbplugin-tours/SETUP.md

 **Add to backup repo** (Settings → Secrets → Actions):
 - Name: `PLUGIN_DEPLOY_KEY`
 - Value: Contents of `tours-key` (private key)

+#### Mapbox Access Token (Required)

+1. Create or log into your Mapbox account at [account.mapbox.com](https://account.mapbox.com/)
+2. Generate a new access token with **Styles: Read** access (Static Images API is included by default)
+3. Add the token to your backup repo secrets as `MAPBOX_ACCESS_TOKEN`

+> The GitHub Action uses this token when `generate-map-images.js` calls the Mapbox Static Image API.
+Without it, static PNGs will not be created.

 ### 2.3 Edit Workflow Configuration